gngrwzrd/ios-over-air-distribute/readme.md

 Adhoc requires these steps:

 1. Generate files to obtain UDID from users.
+2. Upload generated files to your server.
+3. Email users the device registration link.
-2. Use devices.txt file from server and add devices to your adhoc distribution provision in the apple member center.
+4. Use devices.txt file from server and add devices to your adhoc distribution provision in the apple member center.
-3. In Xcode, archive ane export adhoc distribution.
-Save the IPA for step 4.
+5. In Xcode, archive ane export adhoc distribution.
+Save the IPA for step 6.
-4. Generate installation files.
+6. Generate installation files.
+7. Upload generated files to your server.

 Example generating files for step 1:

-	python distribute.py -n --appname=MyApp \
+	python distribute.py -n \
+	--appname=MyApp \
 	--organization=com.gngrwzrd \
 	--bundleid=com.gngrwzrd.MyApp \
 	--version=1.0 \